Hungarians snap up Warhol-like paintings of leader Orban

 | BUDAPEST

-Orban, whose center-right Fidesz party has held a two-thirds parliamentary majority since 2010, has consolidated power to become the most commanding politician in post-Communist Hungary.
+Orban, whose centre-right Fidesz party has held a two-thirds parliamentary majority since 2010, has consolidated power to become the most commanding politician in post-Communist Hungary.

 However, his uncompromising governing style, which critics say has weakened the press and judiciary, also contributed to a deeply divided society.